 The objective of this contest is to race your robot on a track that is 16 feet long and beat your opponent to the finish line.
 This year’s drag racing competition is open to grade 4-5 students only.

 Free Form | Free Form Rules (pdf)

-This year’s Free Form event challenges teams to explore the theme of “construction” with bonus points added for creating a routine or story on this theme.
+This year’s Free Form event challenges teams to explore the theme of “20-20: What’s Your Perfect Vision for the Future?”
+Bonus points are added for creating a routine or story on this theme.
 Entries will be judged on the robot’s ability to follow action scripts, difficulty of tasks, and adherence to the theme.
 Participants may choose to enter the Beginning or Advanced competition categories in this event.

 King of the Hill | King of the Hill Rules (pdf)

 This contest matches two robots climbing a hill to occupy a space at the top that is only large enough for one.
 The robot who is in the top space at the end of one minute is "King of the Hill."

 Woots and Snarks | Woots & Snarks Rules (pdf)